 Our test gun came in a well-padded airline-quality hard-plastic case.
 Inside were two 5-round magazines, a hard-plastic paddle holster, dual magazine pouch, Allen wrench to adjust tension on the holster and pouch, interchangeable backstrap, a cable lock, wire bore brush, and extra front-sight fiber optics in both red and yellow.

-Trigger-pull weight on our test gun was 8.0 lbs., and the XD-S offered both a trigger-safety tab and a grip safety.
+Trigger-pull weight on our test gun was 8.0 lbs., and the XD-S offers both a trigger-safety tab and a grip safety.
 The Ultra Safety Assurance (USA) Trigger System guards against accidental discharge by locking the trigger until direct rearward pressure is applied.
 The new XD-S trigger also has a short reset, as we found during shooting drills.
 The grip safety allows firing only when the shooter has a firm grip on the pistol.
 Another safety features is the loaded-chamber indicator, which allows the shooter to verify, visually or by touch, that there is a round in the chamber.

 At the range, we found the XD-S was front and top heavy—to be expected with the polymer frame and steel slide.
-The advantage of the XD-S having the 45’s stopping power is offset by having to deal with the recoil of a 45 ACP in a small pistol.
+The advantage of the XD-S having the 45’s stopping power is offset by having to deal with the recoil of a .45 ACP in a small pistol.
 We loved the XD-S at the start, but by the end of a long day of shooting, the strong recoil had us hurting.
 But to be fair, this isn’t a competition gun, and you wouldn’t normally shoot it all day anyway.
 Its purpose is self-defense, not to take on a casual day of shooting.

 Even so, we performed well with it in a timed defense test, firing four rounds into a turning target in 3 seconds with one X, one 9, and two 8s.
 We liked the three-dot sights, in particular the fiber-optic front sight, which made it easy to acquire the target quickly.

-CTD currently doesn’t have the Springfield XD-S pistol in stock.
 To learn more, log on to XDSPistol.com.